weichong-ong/FMCG_Customer_Purchase_Analytics/README.md

 </p>

 #### Price Elasticity of Purchase Quantity / Price Elasticity of Demand
-I implemented multiple linear regression model to predict the purchase quantity by price and promotion features in the model.
-Lastly, I calculated the price elasticity of purchase quantity with and without active promotional activities for each price point.
+* Implemented multiple linear regression model to predict the purchase quantity by price and promotion features in the model.
+* Calculated the price elasticity of purchase quantity with and without active promotional activities for each price point.

 E = beta * price / quantity(purchase)
 <p float="left">